secretGeek/today-i-learned-staging/linux/uncomplicated_firewall.md

 	sudo ufw delete allow 80/tcp

-^^ because that's superceded by 'Nginx HTTP' profile
+...because that's superceded by 'Nginx HTTP' profile

 	sudo ufw delete allow 'Nginx HTTP'

-^^ because that's superceded by 'Nginx Full' (which allow both http and https)
+...because that's superceded by 'Nginx Full' (which allow both `http` and `https`)

-Might also want to allow 'OpenSSH' something like sudo ufw allow 'OpenSSH' but i'm not sure so I'd stick with
+Might also want to allow 'OpenSSH' something like `sudo ufw allow 'OpenSSH'` but i'm not sure so I'd stick with

 	sudo ufw allow 22/tcp